Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer SDK for .NET Standard Adapters version 1.11 to 1.14.
+* Compatible with Lightstreamer SDK for .NET Standard Adapters since version 1.15 or newer.
 * For instructions compatible with Lightstreamer SDK for .NET Adapters version 1.10, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/tree/current_1.10).

 ## Final Notes